Public Transport in Botswana

-Paved highways connect Botswana’s major towns and while most are in good condition, some sections are badly potholed.
+Paved highways connect Botswana’s major towns.
+Most are in good condition, but some sections are badly potholed.
 You’ll need to keep an eye out for these, as well as for both wild and domesticated animals.
-Stray cattle and donkeys are common near villages and the donkeys can be particularly dangerous.
-They have a tendency to stand in the middle of the road, refusing to move and forcing cars to stop and drive around them.
+Stray cattle and donkeys are common near villages.
+Donkeys can be particularly dangerous.
+They tend to stand in the middle of the road, refusing to move and forcing cars to stop and drive around them.

 Botswana’s traffic police are active on the highways and often set up radar speed traps after villages and vet fences.
 Don’t be tempted to accelerate back to highway speeds until you see the appropriate signage.

-Botswana is well equipped for self-drivers, but there are long distances between parks, lodges, campsites, and towns, so travelling by road can be time consuming.
-Fortunately, much of northern Botswana is land dedicated to conservation and even when driving outside of the national parks, wildlife roams free, so the opportunities to see animals en route between locations are abundant.
+Botswana is well equipped for self-drivers, but there are long distances between parks, lodges, campsites, and towns, so traveling by road can be time-consuming.
+Fortunately, much of northern Botswana is land dedicated to conservation.
+Even when driving outside the national parks, wildlife roams free, so the opportunities to see animals en route between locations are abundant.

-Fly-in safari goers will save plenty of time as they make use of Botswana’s many scheduled flights and air-transfers, but this method of travel is obviously more expensive.
-There are road transfers available from the major towns, which offer a more affordable way to get from A to B, and although more time consuming, allow more time for game spotting.
+Fly-in safari goers will save plenty of time as they use Botswana’s many scheduled flights and air transfers, but this method of travel is more expensive.
+Road transfers from the major towns offer a more affordable way to get from A to B and, although more time-consuming, allow more time for game spotting.